SimonBourdareau/barcodeNinja/README.md

 ## Credits

+zlib is being used in conjonction with the internal gzstream version for speading up streaming from disk and lower pressure on memory.

-barcodeNinja uses software original developped by others:
+barcodeNinja uses software originally developped by others:

 robin_hood.h is sourced from https://github.com/martinus/robin-hood-hashing/tree/master

 cxxopts.hpp is sourced from https://github.com/jarro2783/cxxopts/tree/master

-Both are version-fixed in barcodeNinja for stability of the code
+Both are version-fixed in barcodeNinja for stability of the code.

 gzstream.hpp is a port of https://github.com/grenaud/libgab/tree/master/gzstream thanks to Claude!
 It have been re-written in Modern C++17, it is fully RAII-safe and thread-safe.